thezerobit/sml_life/README.md

 Haskell with GHC 7.0.3:

 28.117 seconds (compiled with -O2 using [Int])
-22.561 seconds (compiled with -O2 using UArray Int Int)
+11.935 seconds (compiled with -O2 using UArray Int Int and a single strictness hint)

 So the SML/MLton version is about 9 times faster than PyPy and 37 times faster than CPython.
 Clojure comes in a close 3rd, just a bit slower than PyPy.
-Haskell time is comparable with CPython, when compiled with -O2 and a bit faster if I use an Unboxed Array as opposed to a normal list.
+Haskell time is comparable with CPython, when compiled with -O2 using a normal list.
+I switched out the list for an Unboxed Array which shaved a few seconds off, and then with a bunch of reading and experimentation found a single strictness hint that cut the time roughly in half down to 11.935 seconds which is in the same order though slower than Clojure and PyPy.

+TODO:

+Numpy
+Scheme
+PyPy 1.8